Heaven's Prisoners: Production

 Teri Hatcher recalled a awkward situation that happened while she was shooting her frontal nude scene on a balcony.
 "We were shooting at a beautiful old plantation house which is also a popular museum in New Orleans," said Teri.
 "I had been doing the scene all afternoon.
 I was standing on the balcony and I walked past these huge glass doors.
 Out of the corner of my eye I saw about 20 men and women in their seventies, just standing, staring at me as I walked past them completely naked.
 All I could do was burst into laughter.
 They were on a museum tour - caught in the wrong place at the wrong time."

-Reception
+Critical reception

-The film opened in fifth place grossing $2,308,797 its opening weekend playing in a total of 907 theaters at its widest point.
-The film was a box office failure, grossing only $5,009,305, far below its $25,000,000 budget.
-The film also received generally negative reviews with a 16% "rotten" rating on Rotten Tomatoes based on 19 reviews.
+The film received generally negative reviews with a 16% "rotten" rating on Rotten Tomatoes based on 19 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

+Film critic Roger Ebert described the film as "such an overwrought and high-strung example of melodramatic excess that they should have scheduled rest breaks for the actors," that it "has plot enough for three films, although still not quite enough to make sense of this one," and "the material is so absurd that when the characters try to become believable, they only cast it in stark relief.
+Somehow a movie like this demands worse acting."
+Writing in The New York Times, critic Stephen Holden reported that "when the characters begin to speak, what comes out of their mouths is a stiff, stale parody of hard-boiled dialogue.
+No matter how sinister they look, you just don't believe them," and described the film as "[d]isjointed and ponderously paced."
 Teri Hatcher's performance earned her a Golden Raspberry Award nomination for Worst Supporting Actress.

+The film grossed $2,308,797 its opening weekend playing in a total of 907 theaters, with the final gross being $5,009,305, far below its $25,000,000 budget.